 University of California - Riverside is a great choice for students pursuing an Anthropology degree.
 Based in Riverside, California, this university is ideal for students who flourish in a city atmosphere.

 This school is well-known for its support of military personnel and is the 348 best in the country for veterans.
 Around 91.0% of freshmen come back to this school for their following year of school.
 Take a virtual tour to learn more about UCR's campus.

 Reed College is a wonderful decision for individuals interested in an Anthropology major.
 The location in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

-About 46.0% of applicants send ACT scores, with the average score in the 31 range.
-Reed College does not require first-year students to live on-campus.
+The average scholarship amount granted to first years is $35,200 with 55.0% of first years obtaining some type of scholarship.
+About 51.0% of applicants send ACT scores, with the average score in the 31 range.
 Ever wish colleges were graded with a report card?
 Now they are.
 Visit Reed College's scorecard.